-My heart is for the pastor.
-Maybe it stems from the fact that I spent more years as a layperson…a deacon and Sunday school teacher…and now, as a pastor.
+I have a heart for pastors.
+Maybe it stems from the fact I spent more years as a layperson – deacon, committee member, Sunday school teacher – than I have as a pastor.
 I realize now how much I didn’t understand about the position.
 The role has a lot more expectations and pressures than I previously imagined.
 I always loved and supported the pastor, but looking back, I wish I had been an even better pastor’s friend.

 Here are 7 lies we often believe as pastors:

-I’ve got this – The enemy loves it when we begin to think we have completely figured out life or ministry.
+The enemy loves it when we begin to think we are completely in control of our life or ministry.
 He loves us to place total confidence in ourselves.
 Self-confidence, if unchecked, can lead to arrogance, a sense of superiority, and a lack of dependence on God.

-I’m above that – If a pastor ever thinks “that’s too small for me to be concerned about” watch for the fireworks to begin.
+If a pastor ever thinks they can’t be tempted to fail – watch out!
 The devil will see some points he can put on the board.
-Equally dangerous, when we as pastors believe we are above temptation of any kind, we have the devil’s full attention.
+When we as pastors believe we are above the same temptation the people in our churches face we have the devil’s full attention.
+We can be tempted with pride, selfishness, lust, power, or any other temptation.
+Again, we are human.

-I’m in control – It would be easy to dismiss this one with a strong spiritual response.
+It would be easy to dismiss this one with a strong spiritual response.
 Of course, Jesus is in control.
 Hopefully every Bible-believing pastor reading this “Amens” to that truth.
-But, how many times do we believe we have more authority than we really do…or should?
-Danger.
+But, how many times do we believe we have more authority than we really do – or should?
+Danger!

-I’m growing this church – We must be careful not to take credit for what only God can do.
-I can’t imagine God would let this lie continue long without equally letting us “believe” (and experience) that we are responsible for declining this church.
+We must be careful not to take credit for what only God can do.
+I can’t imagine God would let this lie continue long without equally letting us “believe” (and experience) being responsible for declining this church.
+The church doesn’t need us.
+It needs Jesus.

 I’m sure there are many other lies we can fall prey to as pastors.
 Exposing them can help us from being distracted by them and allow us to call on His strength to overcome them.
 Trading prayers for pastors as I type this post.